sevkar/dema-test/README.md

 - Add integration tests for the pipeline
 - Optimize the pipeline for large datasets
 __(current implementation works for relatively small datasets, work with raw data should be done in chunks)__
+- Depending on the data source, consider using an incremental load strategy
+- If needed, historical data can be stored in and calculated in `staging` schema
+- To efficiently handle large datasets, consider using columnar storage like Parquet or Redshift.
-- Add `analytics` schema to create customized views and tables for analytics purposes
+- Add `analytics` schema to create customized views and tables for analytics purposes:
+    - Create a materialized view for the most frequently used queries
-- Assuming pipeline will be run on a regular basis, add `cron` scheduler
-- to the flow and download data for the last period from the source
+- Assuming pipeline will be run on a regular basis, add `cron` scheduler to the flow and download data for the last period from the source